KTH/ug-rest-api-helper/README.md

 1. getUGUsers
 This method will receive `userFilterAttributeName` which indicates property name like 'givenName', 'kthid' etc, `operatorToUseInFilter` like 'eq', 'contains', 'startswith' etc, `userFilterAttributeValue` like 'Joakim' (this will be the filter value to filter out the data)

-# Opertors supported so far
+# Operators supported so far
 There are few filter operators that are supported so far.
 1. eq
 2. startswith